Até que a Sorte nos Separe 2: Plot

-After losing everything, Tino is more cash-strapped than ever, until he receives the news of the death of Olavo, the uncle of his wife Jane, and discovers that he left an inheritance of R$100 million, and then make a trip to Las Vegas.
+After losing everything, Tino is more cash-strapped than ever.
+This is until he receives the news of the death of Olavo, the uncle of his wife Jane, and discovers that he left an inheritance of R$100 million, and then makes a trip to Las Vegas.
 One night after he discovers that have lost everything and that owes money to the Mexican Mafia.